Groundshare: Intrasport groundshares

 Two teams in this arrangement share the same ground.
 These may be two non-competing teams who play at different levels, such as Bury F.C., renting Gigg Lane to F.C.
 United of Manchester in England.
-Often, this is done for economical reasons to allow a city with multiple teams in the same sport to share one site, or due to local opposition (mainly from competing venues) against having two stadiums devoted to the same sport in a metropolitan area, an arrangement done for the New York Giants and Jets at MetLife Stadium after the Jets' own proposal to build a stadium on the west side of Manhattan was rejected due to local opposition.
+For economical reasons, this is often done to allow a city with multiple teams in the same sport to share one site, or due to local opposition (mainly from competing venues) against having two stadiums devoted to the same sport in a metropolitan area, an arrangement done for the New York Giants and Jets at MetLife Stadium after the Jets' own proposal to build a stadium on the west side of Manhattan was rejected due to local opposition.
+Several NFL teams share their stadiums with local Division I college football teams and also feature bowl games, and are often the site of state high school football championship games.

 Intraleague groundshare

 This is where two teams in the same league share the same ground, such as the New York Giants and New York Jets sharing MetLife Stadium and the Los Angeles Chargers and Los Angeles Rams share SoFi Stadium, in Inglewood.

-In the NBA, two franchises shared one arena from 1999 to 2024: both the Los Angeles Lakers and the Los Angeles Clippers shared Crypto.com Arena, though the arrangement ended when the Clippers' new arena, Intuit Dome, opened in 2024.
+In the NBA, two franchises shared one arena from 1999 to 2024: both the Los Angeles Lakers and the Los Angeles Clippers shared Staples Center/Crypto.com Arena.
+The Clippers moved to their new arena, the Intuit Dome, at the start of the 2024–25 season.